Kavita Bala: Education

-Bala received a Bachelor of Technology (B.Tech.) from the Indian Institute of Technology at Bombay in 1992, and a Masters of Science (S.M.) and a Doctor of Philosophy (Ph.D.) in computer science from the Massachusetts Institute of Technology in 1999.
+Bala received a Bachelor of Technology (B.Tech.) from the Indian Institute of Technology at Bombay in 1992, and a Master of Science (S.M.) and a Ph.D. in computer science from the Massachusetts Institute of Technology in 1999.

 Career

 At Cornell University, Bala became a postdoctoral researcher in the program of computer graphics led by Donald P. Greenberg in 1999, and joined the Cornell Computer Science faculty in 2002.

 Bala co-founded GrokStyle with Sean Bell, a research scientist at Facebook.
 GrokStyle, a visual recognition AI company, began as a vision search and shopping tool integrated with IKEA's Augmented Reality application, and was subsequently acquired by Facebook in 2019.
 The technology was later used to develop Facebook's own GrokNet, which allows users to buy and sell items across all of Facebook platforms.

 Bala has been on the Board of Directors for the American nonprofit for minority students in computer science, ColorStack, the Board of Trustees of Toyota Technological Institute at Chicago, the Advisory Board for ACM Transactions on Graphics, and the Papers Advisory Group for ACM SIGGRAPH.
 Bala also worked in research community including roles as the Technical Papers Chair of SIGGRAPH Asia 2011, and Editor-in-Chief of ACM Transactions on Graphics from 2015 to 2018.